 Selected exclusion criteria:

-• Active or recent (90 days prior to enrollment) illicit intravenous drug use1
+• Active or recent (90 days prior to enrollment) IVDU1

 • Current or chronic history of liver disease2